DCtheTall/tallstack/README.md

 ## License

-This software is issued under the MIT license.
+This software is issued under the Apache 2.0 license.
 It is free for use as is without warranty for personal or recreational use.
-You can read more by looking at LICENSE.md.
+You can read more by looking at LICENSE.

 ## Contributing